What is this research about?

 The UK is not as good as other countries in diagnosing cancer early.
 It has been estimated that between 5,000-10,000 lives are lost each year as a result of late diagnosis.
 As the gatekeepers for most tests, GPs are in a difficult position.
 They feel under pressure from patients who are keen for tests to be undertaken to either identify or rule out cancer.
 At the same time, GPs don’t want to flood secondary care with referrals, especially in the current challenging economic climate.
 There is a need for well evidenced tools to support selection; aids that can help both GPs and patients.

 The eRATs have two main functions: the prompt and the symptom checker.
-The prompt appears as a pop-up on screen when a patient has at least a 2% risk of one or more of the seven cancers in the eCDS software (lung, oesophago-gastric, kidney, bladder, ovary, colorectal, pancreas).
+The prompt appears as a pop-up on screen when a patient has at least a 2% risk of one or more of the six cancers in the eCDS software (lung, oesophago-gastric, kidney, bladder, ovary, colorectal).
 GPs can explore the possibility of cancer further in consultation with the patient using the symptom checker function of the tool.
 The symptom checker allows the GP to add new symptoms and will automatically recalculate the risk of cancer.

 Our primary outcome is the cancer stage at time of diagnosis.
 We hope to see a 4.8% improvement in stage, making some previously incurable patients curable.
 If we do find this, then it adds up to approximately 6,000 cancer deaths avoided per year!
 Our secondary outcomes include an examination of the different routes through which patients get diagnosed (e.g., two week wait, GP referral), 30-day and 1-year survival rates.